Runaway Coalescence of Pre-Common-Envelope Stellar Binaries: Analytic Framework

-It is apparent that the rate of orbital evolution is a direct result of the uncertain parameters of $\dot \Md$ and $\gloss$.
+It is apparent that the rate of orbital evolution described by equation \eqref{orbit_analytic} is a direct result of the uncertain parameters of $\dot \Md$ and $\gloss$.
 With knowledge of these parameters, one may estimate the orbit evolution rate (for example the number of orbits remaining until a binary coalesces) as a function of binary properties.